About This Statistic

-This statistic displays Google's annual revenue from 2002 to 2012.
-In 2012, Google's total revenue amounted to 29.3 billion US dollars.
-Google's revenue is largely made up by advertising revenue, which amounted to 43.69 billion US dollars in 2010.
+This statistic displays Google's revenue worldwide from 2002 to 2016.
+In 2016, Google's revenue amounted to 89.5 billion US dollars.
+Google's revenue is largely made up by advertising revenue, which amounted to 67.39 billion US dollars in 2015.
+As of May 2015, Google ranks first among worldwide internet companies, with a market capitalization of 373 billion U.S. dollars.

 Founded in 1998, Google is a multinational internet service corporation headquartered in California, United States.
 Initially conceptualized as a web search engine based on a PageRank algorithm, Google now offers a multitude of desktop, mobile and online products.
 Google Search remains the company’s core web-based product along with advertising services, communication and publishing tools, development and statistical tools as well as map-related products.